digiltd/oh-rtd-test/How-To-Implement-An-Action.md

 # Action Configuration

 Many actions might require configuration data.
 The generated action service class therefore already implements the !ManagedService interface and registers as such an OSGi service.
-This has the effect that you can add configuration data like {{{<action-name-in-small-caps>:<property>=<value>}}} in your openhab.cfg, which will then be automatically passed into the {{{updated()}}} method of your action service.
+This has the effect that you can add configuration data like `<action-name-in-small-caps>:<property>=<value>` in your openhab.cfg, which will then be automatically passed into the `updated()` method of your action service.
 In there you can store the configuration data and make it available to your action class.

 # Building and Packaging